Hanover Heritage Committee

 - Plan for the preservation and housing of Hanover's physical artifacts and heritage.

 The Heritage Committee has documented the physical property inventory of over 30 Town properties deemed by the committee to be historically important.
-Almost 80 properties have been identified by the committee to be documented and ‘tell the stories’ of the buildings for the awareness of future generations.
-In partnership with the County of Grey, ‘Hanover Heritage Story Map’ was created to provide an interactive map with photos, locations and stories about our Town’s properties.
+Almost 80 properties have been identified by the committee to be documented.
+In partnership with the County of Grey, ‘Hanover Heritage Story Map’ was created to provide an interactive online historical platform to tell the stories about our Town’s properties.
 This story map will continue to evolve.

 Sit back and enjoy this virtual tour of Hanover’ past!
 Click the link above to go to the Hanover Heritage Story Map

 Heritage Display at P & H Centre

 Our Heritage Committee creates rotating displays in the cases at the P & H Centre.
 The displays cases provide an opportunity to share Hanover’s artifacts, photos and history with our residents and visitors.
 Our Committee has some wonderful treasures to share that provide a glimpse into our Town’s past.

 The popular posters displayed in downtown businesses during Homecoming 2014 can now be viewed online.